-Sports has always been a part and parcel of humans since the ancient times.
-It plays a key role in the development of soul and body.
+Sports has always been a part and parcel of humans since ancient times.
+It plays a key role in the development of the soul and body.
 But the changing scenario of today’s world has converted this celebration into a business.
-The physical traits like strength, endurance, speed, and power are now highly priced and for maintaining these and keeping an edge over others, athletes follow strict nutritional programs.
+Physical traits like strength, endurance, speed, and power are now highly-priced and for maintaining these and keeping an edge over others, athletes follow strict nutritional programs.

-These programs sometimes contain performance enhancing drugs – which are considered unethical in the world of sports, primarily because these create an imbalance in the event and are against the principles of fair play.
-In sports terminology, use of these drugs is prohibited and is known as ‘doping’.
-India has been the member of World Anti-Doping Agency since 2004, after signing the Copenhagen Declaration.
+These programs sometimes contain performance-enhancing drugs – which are considered unethical in the world of sports, primarily because these create an imbalance in the event and are against the principles of fair play.
+In sports terminology, the use of these drugs is prohibited and is known as ‘doping’.
+India has been a member of the World Anti-Doping Agency since 2004, after signing the Copenhagen Declaration.
 It has established the National Anti-Doping Agency for fulfilling the purposes of fair play in the country.
 However, it seems like the night duty watchman is having a more sound sleep than the residents.

 One of the most common pleas taken by the athletes before the Anti-Doping disciplinary panels are that they are unaware of the rules and the substances prohibited under the rules.
 Most ordinary medicines for curing illnesses or common pains contain banned substances.

 Even daily use products contain banned substances.
 In National Anti-Doping Agency v.
 Jyotsna Pansare, a banned substance entered into the body of the athlete due to the use of a beauty product that contained geranium oil, hence, being an adverse analytical finding.
 While the sentence in the case was reduced, it was evident that an athlete getting the best of training does not have knowledge of the list of banned substances.